micromata/JiraRestClient/README.md

 This is a simple JiraRestClient to use the RestAPI V2.0 of Jira.

+# Warning

+**This is the master snapshot branch and is not recommened to use this in productive enviroment.**

 ## Usage

 Use the static Method of the Class JiraRestClient to create a new Instance of the Client.